 You will need:

 - A blank card (a tri-fold aperture card works best and I used this pack from Amazon*)

-- A piece of aida (I recommend off-white, red or green)
+- A piece of aida (I recommend this Antique White Aida from Love Crafts*)

 - A piece of felt if you have a double-fold card